 - GoKartGuru provides a variety of designs and ideas and even describes how to build a mini car from a "pile of junk."

-- Instructables is always an excellent resource for DIY projects, such as a page on how to build your own gocart.
+- Instructables is always an excellent resource for DIY projects, and has several pages on how to build your go-cart.

 Previewing the designs listed above will help you decide what kind of mini car you'd like to build and what materials you should use.
 Once you make the decision and choose a design, start ordering or building the parts, and get started building your first mini car today.